MarcosManresa/MVC-Blogg/README.md

 * bcrypt (npm package for password hashing)
 * handlebars (npm package for a template engine used for html and javascript integration on the front-end)
 * Heroku (hosting platform)
-  * JawsDB (a Heroku add-on for hosting the MySQL database)